bartificer/programming-by-stealth/docs/pbs19.md

     };
     ```

 13. Add a function named `conjugateOf` to the `ComplexNumber` prototype.
 This function should return a new ComplexNumber object with the sign of the imaginary part flipped.
-I.e. `2 + 3i` becomes `2 - 3i` and _vica-versa_.
+I.e. `2 + 3i` becomes `2 - 3i` and _vice-versa_.

     ### Partial Solution